RinsRing/My-blockchain-learning/README.md

 Now I found that this course is using 0.4 solidity ,I think it's too old ,so I change learn rount I learn solidity in cyfrin updraft
 I will update my first HelloWorld document
+---
+hey guys,guess what?
+I deploy my first contract on testnet!!! amazing!!!
+I am so happy now ,I think I will be successful on this course my code has upload